The Mayton Inn

 Located in the heart of downtown Cary, NC, The Mayton Inn offers the amenities of a first-class hotel with the intimacy of a Bed & Breakfast.
 Each guest room or suite has a distinctive character from Classic to Art Deco styling.
 The hotel is committed to environmentally responsible building and living from the efficient bathroom fixtures to a fully integrated energy management system in the guest rooms.

-Owners Colin and Deanna Crossman were focused on providing a quiet experience for their guests.
+Owners Colin and Deanna Crossman were focused on increasing guest comfort.
 “The single most pervasive complaint of any guest, from the B&B goer to the chain loyalist is that they hear guests around them or in the hallway,” said Deanna.
 As such, they focused a lot of energy on design and implementation of sound-abating strategies in the guest rooms.
 They were looking for a cost-effective solution that would provide the acoustic performance they needed.
+The owners discovered QuietRock sound reducing drywall to be a cost-effective solution with performance that exceeded expectations.

-The Crossmans chose QuietRock ES for their noise reduction solution.
-They used the sound reducing drywall on all guest floors—in guest rooms and their bathrooms.
+The Crossmans used QuietRock EZ-SNAP sound reducing drywall on all guest floors—in guest rooms and their bathrooms.
 “Our architect suggested several options for sound control,” said Colin.
 “We decided on QuietRock since it gave us a great STC rating at a reasonable cost.”

 The wall assembly included a layer of QuietRock on one side with one or two layers of gypsum wallboard on the other on light gauge steel framing.
 Using a thin wall design helped to maximize their floor space.